Apollo Hospitals Educational & Research Foundation

 This is one of the thrust areas identified by Apollo Hospitals.
 AHERF is spearheading the effort to prepare Apollo Hospitals to evolve into a leader in stem cells research.
-Towards this endeavour Apollo has focussed on a two prong strategy to initiate point-of-care based clinical research projects and internally developed cells for basic research projects.
-Focus areas identified for clinical research are stroke, cardio-myopathy, non-union fractures, spinal injury and Critical Limb Ischemia.
+Towards this endeavour Apollo has focussed on a two pronged strategy to initiate point-of-care based clinical research projects and internally develop cells for basic research projects.
+Focus areas identified for clinical research are stroke, cardio-myopathy, non-union fractures, spinal injury and critical limb ischemia.

 The CMBRC facility at Hyderabad, has successfully established the procedure for isolation and culture of bone marrow derived mesenchymal stem cells and the methodology for characterization of the MSC.
 A proposal to study the safety and efficacy of intracoronary injection of autologous human bone marrow derived mononuclear cells (MNCs) and mesenchymal stem cells (MSCs) in patients with chronic ischemic left ventricular dysfunction has been submitted for extra-mural funding.

 Institutional Committee for Stem Cell Research and Therapy (IC-SCRT)s have been established at Apollo Hospitals Chennai, Hyderabad and New Delhi to consider all stem cell related projects.